News, Media and Resources

 Cleanaway’s energy-from-waste proposal is safe and based on proven technology that is used widely across the globe, including some of the world’s cleanest and most beautiful cities such as Dublin, Leeds, Oslo, Malmo, Paris and Copenhagen.

-Energy-from-waste technology has been improved over several decades and approximately half the centre’s footprint is devoted to cleaning the emissions ensuring the best possible environmental and health outcomes.
+Energy-from-waste technology has been improved over several decades.
+Approximately half the centre’s footprint is devoted to cleaning the emissions ensuring the best possible environmental and health outcomes.

 The ideas, capital and expertise of Macquarie Capital are powering green opportunities across Australia and around the world.